 Welcome to Object Lessons Space

-Object Lessons Space was conceived in response to what I felt, was a gap in how we approached art and art history.
+Object Lessons Space was conceived in response to what we felt, was a gap in how we approached art and art history.
 With media platforms focused on the contemporary artist as a creative individual and genius, the artwork as an object — its history, how it was made and for whom it was made — can often get lost in translation.
 Artworks also exist within networks, as artists constantly reference, refute, rebuke or glean inspiration from other artworks.